smartheim/ui-maintenance/README.md

   all evergreen-browsers (Chrome, Firefox, Samsung Internet, Opera, Safari, Edge).
   No framework is required and at the same time every framework is compatible.
 * Static Html pages (/index.html, /items.html, /things.html) allow to only load the
-  exact subset of necessary libraries and style sheets per page and reduces memory consumption and first-time load impression.
+  exact subset of necessary libraries and style sheets per page.
+  Memory consumption is reduced, because of a small DOM.
+This is especially useful, because the VS-Code editor for example weights 7 MB, and is only loaded on pages that require them.

 ### Page layout and page changing